Close Menu

 The National Institute of Neurological Disorder and Stroke (NINDS) are investigating the roles of accidents in early in brain development.
 This includes genetic defects, which are sometimes responsible for the brain abnormalities that can cause cerebral palsy.

-Scientists are also looking at traumatic events in newborn babies’ brains, such as bleeding, seizures, and breathing and circulation problems.
+Scientists are also looking at traumatic events in newborn babies’ brains, such as bleeding, breathing and circulation problems.
 These events can cause the release of chemicals that trigger damage.

 Researchers also hope to find ways to prevent white matter disease, the most common cause of cerebral palsy.
 To make sure children are getting the right kinds of therapy, studies are also being done on new treatments.
 Hopefully, with the new studies, doctors and parents will have valid information to help them choose the best therapy.